-Bramfield House School - provides a careers education and guidance programme for its Boys in Years 9, 10 and 11.
+Bramfield House School - provides a careers education and guidance programme for its pupils in Years 9, 10 and 11.
 The primary learning outcomes of this programme are:

-- Self-development: Boys should learn how to understand themselves and develop their capabilities. - Career exploration: Boys should learn how to investigate career and opportunities. - Career management: Boys should learn how to implement their career plans.
+- Self-development: Pupils should learn how to understand themselves and develop their capabilities. - Career exploration: Pupils should learn how to investigate career and opportunities. - Career management: Pupils should learn how to implement their career plans.

-Boys in Year 9, 10 and 11 will have positive careers input by school staff, as well as an external careers adviser.
+Pupils in Year 9, 10 and 11 will have positive careers input by school staff, as well as an external careers adviser.

-To be read in conjunction with:
+This policy is to be read in conjunction with: -